SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-01.png)

-By entering two numbers in the first two fields and pressing the button [Calculate] their sum is being calculated and the result is shown in the third text field.
+By entering two numbers in the first two fields and pressing the button [Calculate], their sum is being calculated, and the result is shown in the third text field.

-Unlike console applications, which read and write their data in the form of a text on the console, **graphical (GUI) applications** have a visual user interface.
-Graphical applications (desktop applications) are consisted of one or more graphic windows, in which there are controls text fields, buttons, pictures, tables and others.
+Unlike console applications, which read and write their data as text on the console **graphical (GUI) applications** have a visual user interface.
+Graphical applications (desktop applications) consist of one or more graphic windows, in which there are controls text fields, buttons, pictures, tables, and others.

-For our application, we will use the technology **JavaFX**, which allows the creation of graphical applications for every platform with the programming language **Java**.
-For environment for development, we are going to use the program **IntelliJ IDEA**.
+For our application, we will use the technology **JavaFX**.
+It allows us to create graphical applications for every platform using **Java** language.
+For the environment for development, we are going to use the program **IntelliJ IDEA**.

-To make the creation of graphical applications with JavaFX, we are going to use the program, which can be downloaded from here httpsgluonhq.comproductsscene-builder#download.
+To create graphical applications with JavaFX, we will use the program that we can download from httpsgluonhq.comproductsscene-builder#download.

 ![](assets/chapter-1-images/07.Numbers-sum-02.png)

-We install **SceneBuilder** for desig of JavaFX user interface
+We install **SceneBuilder** for the design of the JavaFX user interface.

 ![](assets/chapter-1-images/07.Numbers-sum-03.png)

-In IntelliJ IDEA create a new Java project of type **JavaFX Application**
+In IntelliJ IDEA, create a new Java project of type **JavaFX Application**

 ![](assets/chapter-1-images/07.Numbers-sum-04.png)

-When creating a **JavaFX application** a project with a few files will be generated
+When creating a **JavaFX application**, a project with a few files will be generated.

 ![](assets/chapter-1-images/07.Numbers-sum-05.png)

-The file, inside which is the view of our application can be found on the path **[src/sample/sample.fxml]**.
-Let's go there and open it
+The file, inside which is the view of our application, can be found on the path **[src/sample/sample.fxml]**.
+Let us go there and open it

 ![](assets/chapter-1-images/07.Numbers-sum-06.png)

 The file looks like this.
-We are not going to work with it directly later, but we are going to use the mentioned above **SceneBuilder**, which will generate code instead of us.
-We click with right mouse button on the file and we choose **[Open in SceneBuilder]**.
+We will not work with it directly later, but we will use the mentioned above **SceneBuilder**, which will generate code instead of us.
+We click the right mouse button on the file and choose **[Open in SceneBuilder]**.

 ![](assets/chapter-1-images/07.Numbers-sum-07.png)